Eileen Blair: Early life and education

 Blair was born Eileen Maud O'Shaughnessy on 25 September 1905 in South Shields.
 She was the daughter of Laurence O'Shaughnessy, an inspector of customs and excise, and Mary Westgate.
+Her father was born in County Kerry, Ireland, in 1866 and moved to England in the 1880s.
+He and his English wife settled in South Shields and raised their children as Anglicans.
 She spent her early years in the family home at Westgate House, Beach Road.
 During her childhood she attended Westoe School.
 Her brother Laurence Frederick O'Shaughnessy, was born on 24 December 1900.
 He attended South Shields High School for Boys, then pursued a career as a thoracic surgeon.

 Blair attended Sunderland Church High School.
-In the autumn of 1924, she entered St Hugh's College, Oxford, where she studied English.
+In October 1924, she entered St Hugh's College, Oxford, where she studied English literature and language, comprising gothic and German philology, Old English philology, Middle English philology and the history of the English language.
+During her three years at Oxford, her tutors included J. R. R. Tolkien and Mary Ethel Seaton.
 In 1927, she received a higher second-class degree.
+She was extremely disappointed to not achieve a first class degree.
+At the time, female students were a small minority, as the university had allowed women to graduate only four years earlier.

 She held a succession of brief jobs, beginning as an assistant mistress at Silchester House, a girls' boarding school in Taplow in the Thames valley.
 She also worked as a secretary; a reader for the elderly Dame Elizabeth Cadbury; and was the proprietor of an office in Victoria Street, London, for typing and secretarial work.
 When she closed the office, she took up freelance journalism and sold an occasional feature piece to the Evening News.
 She helped her brother, Laurence, by typing, proofreading and editing his scientific papers and books.

-In the autumn of 1934, Blair enrolled at University College London for a two-year graduate course in educational psychology, leading to a Master of Arts.
+In the autumn of 1934, Blair enrolled at University College London for a two-year postgraduate course in educational psychology, leading to a Master of Arts.
 She was particularly interested in testing intelligence in children and chose it as the subject for the thesis.
+Her faculty was led by Sir Cyril Burt, who was impressed by her abilities.
 Elizaveta Fen (pen name of Lydia Jackson Jiburtovich), a fellow student who became one of her closest friends, met her for the first time at University College when Blair was 28 years old.
-She described her as "tall and slender", with blue eyes and dark brown, naturally wavy hair.
+Fen described her as "tall and slender", with blue eyes and dark brown, naturally wavy hair.